South Dakota

 Categories of Protected Data

-South Dakota's law protects two distinct categories of information, each with its own definition.
+South Dakota's law protects two distinct categories of information.

-The law excludes information that is lawfully obtained from publicly available federal, state, or local government records.
-It also excludes data that has been redacted or modified to render it unusable.
+The law excludes information lawfully obtained from publicly available government records and data that has been redacted or modified to render it unusable.

 The 60-Day Notification Deadline